cdot65/pan-scm-sdk/docs/sdk/config/security_services/anti_spyware_profile.md

 ## Listing Anti-Spyware Profiles

 The `list()` method retrieves multiple anti-spyware profiles with optional filtering.
+You can filter the results using the following kwargs:

+- `rules`: List[str] - Filter by rule names (e.g., ['block-critical', 'medium-threats'])

 <div class="termy">